dantleech/blog/content/posts/2022-12-18-leaving-berlin.md

 different environment.

 ![Zum Fernsehr Turm](/images/2022-12-18/2.jpg)
-*Looking onto the TV tower*
+*Looking onto the TV tower from a bridge*

 ### Challenges

 Life in Berlin has sometimes been tough.
-I've been targetted by copyright lawyers, I've made silly mistakes, and I've been challenged by the bureaucracy and the language barrier.
+I've been targeted by dreaded German copyright lawyers, I've made silly mistakes, and I've been challenged by the bureaucracy and the language barrier.

 Given one of my ostensible aims was to master the German language, it's something I am still struggling with.
-In France we rarely spoke English, I was thrown into a situation where the only commuincation channel available to me was French and by the end of my time there it became my primary language.
+In France we rarely spoke English, I was thrown into a situation where the only communication channel available to me was French and by the end of my time there it became my primary language.

 In Germany everybody I was in contact with regularly spoke good English, and